 Disclosure of Student Information

-The term "education records" means those records, files, documents, and other materials in handwriting, print, tape, film, electronic, or other media that contain information directly related to a student and are maintained by The Master’s College and Seminary (TMCS) or a party acting for The Master’s College and Seminary.
-A "student" is any person who currently attends or has attended TMCS.
+The term "education records" means those records, files, documents, and other materials in handwriting, print, tape, film, electronic, or other media that contain information directly related to a student and are maintained by The Master’s University and Seminary (TMUS) or a party acting for The Master’s University and Seminary.
+A "student" is any person who currently attends or has attended TMUS.

-1) The official education record, which includes TMCS transcript, records relating to prior educational experience, and admissions documents, are on file in the Office of the Registrar.
+1) The official education record, which includes TMUS transcript, records relating to prior educational experience, and admissions documents, are on file in the Office of the Registrar.

 2) Working academic files are maintained by deans, department chairpersons, and academic advisers in their respective offices.

 3) Records related to a student's nonacademic activities are maintained in the Office of Student Life.